CiscoDevNet/botkit-webex-samples/README.md

     ngrok http 3000
     ```

-    Note/save the 'Forwarding' HTTPS (not HTTP) address that ngrok generates
+    Note/save the 'Forwarding' HTTPS address that ngrok generates

 1. Rename the `env.example` file to `.env`, then edit to configure the settings and info for your bot.
+Individual features included in this project may need specific configurations in `.env` (see the comments at the top of each feature `.js` file for details.)

     >Note: you can also specify any of these settings via environment variables (which will take precedent over any settings configured in the `.env` file)...often preferred in production environments

-    To successfully run all of the sample features, you'll need to specify at minimum a `PUBLIC_URL` (ngrok HTTPS forwarding URL), and a `WEBEX_ACCESS_TOKEN` (Webex Teams bot access token)
+    To successfully run all of the sample features, you'll need to specify at minimum a `WEBEX_ACCESS_TOKEN` (Webex Teams bot access token), and either a `PUBLIC_URL` or enable `WEBSOCKET_EVENTS`.

-    >If running on Glitch.me or Heroku (with [Dyno Metadata](https://devcenter.heroku.com/articles/dyno-metadata) enbaled), the `PUBLIC_URL` will be auto-configured
+    >Note: If running on Glitch.me or Heroku (with [Dyno Metadata](https://devcenter.heroku.com/articles/dyno-metadata) enbaled), the `PUBLIC_URL` will be auto-configured

     Additional values in the `.env` file (like `OWNER` and `CODE`) are used to populate the healthcheck URL meta-data.